HASKI-RAK/HASKI-Backend/README.md

 Caution, there are two passwords set during the setup of PostgreSQL!
 This is not the Masterpassword to unlock the pgAdmin 4, but the password for the superuser postgres!

+## Running in Docker
+This project includes a Pipeline, that will automatically create a Docker image in the repository when merging into the main branch.
+This Docker image should always be the latest running version.
+It can be used by the following comands:
+`docker pull ghcr.io/haski-rak/haski-backend:main`
+Afterwards, start the Docker image as container with the following command:
+`docker run -d -p --env-file .env 5000:5000 haski-backend:main` Please create a .env file first locally, so that it can be passed with docker run.
+A template is provided in the .env_template file in this repository.

 ## Contribution
 For contributing to the project, please work on the Issues and fulfill the requested tasks.
 After completing, please run `python validate_script.py` in the root folder and check, that all is working fine.